How to reduce late payments

 Make your payment terms super clear

-Your invoices should include:
+Your terms should cover:

 Invoice promptly and professionally